Hand sanitizer

-Alcohol-based versions typically contain some combination of isopropyl alcohol, ethanol (ethyl alcohol), or n-propanol, with versions containing 60% to 95% alcohol the most effective.
-Care should be taken as they are flammable.
-Alcohol-based hand sanitizer works against a wide variety of microorganisms but not spores.
-Compounds such as glycerol may be added to prevent drying of the skin.
-Some versions contain fragrances; however, these are discouraged due to the risk of allergic reactions.
-Non-alcohol based versions typically contain benzalkonium chloride or triclosan; but are less effective than alcohol-based ones.
+The formulation of alcohol-based hand sanitizers typically includes a combination of isopropyl alcohol, ethanol, or n-propanol, with alcohol concentrations ranging from 60% to 95% being the most effective.
+These sanitizers are flammable and work against a wide variety of microorganisms, but not spores.
+To prevent skin dryness, compounds such as glycerol may be added, and some formulations include fragrances, though these are discouraged due to the risk of allergic reactions.
+Non-alcohol-based versions are less effective and should be used with caution.

-Alcohol has been used as an antiseptic at least as early as 1363 with evidence to support its use becoming available in the late 1800s.
-Alcohol-based hand sanitizer has been commonly used in Europe since at least the 1980s.
-The alcohol-based version is on the World Health Organization's List of Essential Medicines.
+The use of alcohol as an antiseptic dates back to at least 1363, with evidence supporting its use emerging in the late 1800s.
+Alcohol-based hand sanitizers became commonly used in Europe by the 1980s and have since been included on the World Health Organization's List of Essential Medicines.